 To remain successful in the fast-changing software market, many companies favor cloud-native application development instead of the traditional development approach.
-Using cloud computing techniques, Kubernetes and Docker, DevOps practices, and approaches such as microservices, companies can build and deliver high-quality products faster.
-Abstraction from many levels of infrastructure in cloud-native development can give companies a competitive advantage and improve business processes.
+Using cloud computing techniques, Kubernetes and Docker, and DevOps practices, companies are able to build and deliver high-quality products more quickly.
+Cloud-native development allows companies to abstract from many layers of infrastructure by giving them a competitive advantage and helping improve business processes.

-We've prepared information about the main features of cloud-native applications and requirements for their development, as well as the benefits that cloud-native solutions bring to companies.
+We've prepared information about the main features of a cloud-native application, its development requirements, and the benefits that cloud-native solutions bring to companies.

 What is a cloud-native application?

-A cloud-native application is software designed for cloud computing architecture.
-Cloud-native development includes the concepts of DevOps, continuous delivery, microservices, and containers, so applications run and hosted in the cloud take advantage of cloud computing.
+A cloud-native application is a software designed for cloud computing architecture.
+Cloud-native development includes the concepts of DevOps, continuous delivery, microservices, and containers, so applications that are run and hosted in the cloud benefit from it.
 The main characteristic of cloud-native development is the use of a microservice architecture.

-Microservices architecture breaks down applications into smaller parts (microservices) and efficiently allocates resources between each microservice.
-This approach makes a cloud-native application flexible and adaptable to the cloud architecture, allowing companies to create new products faster and respond instantly to customer demands.
+The microservice architecture breaks down an application into smaller parts (microservices) and efficiently allocates resources between each microservice.
+This approach makes native apps flexible and adaptable to cloud architecture, allowing companies to create new products faster and respond instantly to customer demands.
 Cloud development changes the priority from "where applications are hosted" to "how they are developed."

 The main features of a cloud-native application